Point in Time

 (g)

-approve institutions to be established or accredited under the Universities Act, (No. 42 of 2012) training pharmacists, and mid-level institutions training pharmaceutical technologists;
+approve institutions to be established or accredited under the Universities Act (Cap.
+210) training pharmacists, and mid-level institutions training pharmaceutical technologists;

 (h)